 Common area is on one corner of the ground floor, bordered by the laundry facilities and the front office.
 It can get noisy at times as the laundry facilities are open for non-guests.
 A microwave and hot water dispenser are available near the front-desk.
 A coffee machine, dispensing basic hot and cold coffee beverages, will be your friend for your coffee fix.
 Not for free though.

 One of their staff on the annex building can’t speak English that well.
-This made him unhelpful at times because he just answer no if he doesn’t understands you.
+This made him unhelpful at times because he just answers no if he doesn’t understand you.
 I think it’s his way of cutting the conversation short.
 My card-reader was not working and I asked him if I could try it on their laptop to check if the reader was really the problem.
 He mentioned that the laptop is only for the staff.
 I was fine with it but when I asked him where can I buy one (pointing to my card reader), he just ignored me with his hand gesturing a ‘no’ sign.

 The only downside of the hotel being near to the subway rail is that you can hear the screeching metals.
 You can also feel the quivers when a train swifts by the area.
 Nonetheless, Hostel East57 is still a good and affordable place to stay when you’re in Tokyo.
 Asakusa is a hot spot for tourists and waiting for late afternoon on these attractions will allow you to enjoy them sans the crowd.
 This makes Hostel East57 a good option.